She Loves You: Cover versions

-Many artists recorded versions of She Loves You in the early 1960s including Brenda Lee, for whom the Beatles had acted as a support act when she headlined a gig at the Star Club in Hamburg, West Germany, in 1962.
+Many artists recorded versions of "She Loves You" in the early 1960s including Brenda Lee, for whom the Beatles had acted as a support act when she headlined a gig at the Star Club in Hamburg, West Germany, in 1962.
 Renamed "He Loves You", it appeared on her 1965 album, Top Teen Hits (also known as Brenda Lee Sings Top Teen Hits).

-The UK group McFly has a cover of "She Loves You" as the B-side of their hit "That Girl".
+English group McFly released a cover of "She Loves You" as the B-side of their hit "That Girl".
 It also appears on their LP The Greatest Bits: B-Sides & Rarities which was only available at Woolworths stores in the UK.

-Several recording artists included the song on albums made up of nothing but Beatles covers: Mary Wells in 1965 on her album Love Songs to The Beatles, where it was also renamed "He Loves You"; bandleader Count Basie on 1966 album Basie's Beatle Bag; and the cartoon group The Chipmunks, whose The Chipmunks Sing the Beatles Hits included "She Loves You".
-(The Chipmunks covered the song again on the album The Chipmunks: Rockin' Through the Decades.)
+Several recording artists included the song on albums made up of nothing but Beatles covers: Mary Wells in 1965 on her album Love Songs to the Beatles, where it was also renamed "He Loves You"; bandleader Count Basie on the 1966 album Basie's Beatle Bag; and the cartoon group the Chipmunks, whose The Chipmunks Sing the Beatles Hits included "She Loves You".
+The Chipmunks later covered the song again on the album The Chipmunks: Rockin' Through the Decades.

 Peter Sellers recorded six different "speaking" cover versions of the song, using different voices/accents, three of which have been rereleased on the 4-disc collection A Celebration of Sellers: